inpsyde/composer-asset-compiler/README.md

 ```

 When no package manager is configured, and there's no lock file, Composer Asset Compiler will use
-for that package the first available in the system between Yarn and npm (in this order).
+for that package the first available in the system between Yarn and npm (in that order).

-In the case a package manager is configured (or a package manager specific lock file is present),
+In the case a package manager is configured (or a package manager-specific lock file is present),
 but the chosen package manager is not available in the system, Composer Asset Compiler will *not*
-fail, but will attempt to process the asset using the available package manager.
+fail, but will attempt to process assets using the available package manager.

-For example, if the package having the configuration in the snippet above is processed and npm is
+For example, processing a package having the configuration in the snippet above, if npm is not
-not available on the system Composer Asset Compiler will attempt to use yarn.
+available on the system, Composer Asset Compiler will attempt to use Yarn.

 ## Configuration cheat sheet